-If you have ever seen a soldier or law enforcement officers tactical weapon chances are you saw an ACOG scope.
+If you have ever seen a soldier or law enforcement officers tactical weapon, chances are you saw an ACOG scope.
 If you look around at civilian tactical weapons chances are you saw an ACOG clone.

 The ACOG (Advanced Combat Optical Gunsight) were designed and built with the purpose of a scope that increased hit potential in the lowest of light settings.
 The ACOG clone is a financial easier decision to make, and there are still some good performing ACOG style scopes on the market.

-In this article, we will take a look at the best ACOG clones that are affordable but will still perform well in the field and discuss the features that make them worth your time and money.
+In this scope review article, we will take a look at the best ACOG clones that are affordable but will still perform well in the field and discuss the features that make them worth your time and money.

 What is an ACOG Scope and ACOG Clone?